ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/gerdes/06/am_06_gerdes.md

     - requires a large dataset with mappings between input data (raw tokens) and reduced dimensionality (2D position for spatial relationships) [_Is the contribution non-trivial?_]
   - contributions
     - comparing selected traditional approaches to dimensionality reduction that are used for visualization of text data
-    - developing a framework for generating such a dataset mapping text tokens to 2D positions
+    - proposing a pipeline for generating such a dataset mapping text tokens to 2D positions
-    - evaluating and benchmarking a dataset generated using the framework
+    - evaluating and benchmarking a dataset generated using the pipeline

 > introduction